Petti-Lab/scrnaseq.tutorials.github.io/index.md

 ---
 feature_text: |
   ## Introduction to single-cell RNA-sequencing data analysis
-title: A Simplified Seurat V3 workflow
+title: A simplified Seurat V3 workflow
 ---

-# Exercise: A Complete Seurat Workflow

 In this exercise, we will analyze and interpret a small scRNA-seq data set consisting of three bone marrow samples.
 Two of the samples are from the same patient, but differ in that one sample was enriched for a particular cell type.
 The goal of this analysis is to determine what cell types are present in the three samples, and how the samples and patients differ.
 This was drawn in part from the Seurat vignettes at [https://satijalab.org/seurat/vignettes.html](https://satijalab.org/seurat/vignettes.html).